matt-oconnell/jasmine-vue/README.md

 ## Mount

 Use `wrapper.mount` to mount the component.
 The mount method accepts an optional object with custom prop data.
 It returns the instance of the Vue component itself.
-If components have been mounted, `jasmine-vue` will automatically remove the component DOM element and call Vue's `$destroy` method, cleaning up any event listeners. during the `afterEach` phase.
+If components have been mounted, `jasmine-vue` will automatically remove the component DOM element and call Vue's `$destroy` method, cleaning up any event listeners during the `afterEach` phase.

 ```javascript